 Eventually, long-distance caregiving may become impractical.
 For this reason, it’s important to discuss a backup plan with your loved one.
 An assisted living facility may be an option.
 Another family member may be able to assume the caregiving role.
 Your loved one could possibly move to your location.
 Under some circumstances, you may even decide to move to the location where your loved one is living.

 Whatever solution you choose, try to make it a shared decision if this is possible.
 In any case, try to make the decision before a crisis arises.
-Both you and your loved one will be better prepared with a plan in place.
+Both you and your loved one will be better prepared if you already have a plan in place.